 The top piece was cut with a bevel on the table saw.
 You can see I’m already storing plywood in the back.
 That plywood is going to be used to finish building the panel saw.

 I added a counterweight system to help move the saw.
 Its not as smooth as a Holzher panel saw I once used, but it works perfectly well, and diy panel saws don’t cost 10 grand to build.
 The weights are just some iron dumbell weights.
 I ended using 15 lbs total, just by experimenting a bit.
-Even with Teflon bearings, there is still some friction that helps with keeping the saw from dropping to fast.
+Even with teflon bearings, there is still some friction that helps with keeping the saw from dropping to fast.

 I didn’t use conduit like was done on the example I saw in shop notes, instead I ended up using two 72″ pieces of 8020 extruded aluminum, these pieces are fairly lightweight, smaller than a 2 x 4, and perfectly straight, all while not being terribly expensive ( about $130 for the extrusions, Teflon bearings, joining strips, and bolts).
 You can buy all sorts of bearings and what not to slide along the aluminum rails, but they are really quite expensive.
-I ended up using simple Teflon slide bearings and building a plywood carriage for my circular saw.
+I ended up using simple Teflon slide bearing pads and building a plywood carriage for my circular saw.
 It was a little tricky to get everything straight, but once done, it works well.

 Here you can see the Teflon bearings.
 The entire saw carriage runs on 16 of these little slide bearings, 4 each on top/bottom, left/right.
 A small piece of plywood is attached to the larger piece that holds the saw using four bolts.
 This works really well as it gives a way to adjust the amount of resistance when moving the carriage.
 Simply loosen or tighten the bolts to adjust the resistance.